Stambition Mentoring Program

 One-to-one mentoring for young people who stammer

 In 2018, Iain Wilkie (one of our Stambassadors) and Sam Simpson successfully trialled a one-to-one mentoring project under the auspices of the Employers Stammering Network (part of the British Stammering Association).
 An independent evaluation found that all nine young adults who took part in this pilot scheme rated it as either extremely or very valuable, with gains in self-belief and an ambition to explore employment more aligned to their personal interests and goals.
-Iain and Sam will work with us and the Stambassadors to create an excellent mentoring programme for ASC called ‘Stambition’.
+Iain and Sam have been working with us and the Stambassadors to create an excellent mentoring programme for ASC called ‘Stambition’.

-Now Action for Stammering Children will be starting a brand new mentoring project, called ‘Stambition’.
-The program will be in the memory of Stan Taylor.
+Action for Stammering Children have started a brand new mentoring project, called ‘Stambition’.
+The program is in the memory of Stan Taylor.
 Stan had a life long stammer and sadly passed away recently.
-We are very much looking forward to launching our mentoring project, in memory of Stan, which his generous donation has now made possible.
+We are very grateful to Stan and his family and have launched the mentoring project in memory of Stan, which his generous donation has now made possible.
 You can read more about Stan’s life here and his legacy donation.

-The project will provide practical tailored support and advice for young people, aged 18 – 25, who stammer at a crucial time of transition in their lives – leaving education, preparing for a career or having recently started work.
-It will link young people who stammer with experienced Stambassadors, who will draw on their own experiences to provide practical and applicable advice as well as encouragement to the young adults they are supporting.
+The project provides practical tailored support and advice for young people, aged 18 – 25, who stammer at a crucial time of transition in their lives – leaving education, preparing for a career or having recently started work.
+It links young people who stammer with experienced Stambassadors, who draw on their own experiences to provide practical and applicable advice as well as encouragement to the young adults they are supporting.
 The programme’s messages to young people are: